-For more than 25 years, the Alzheimer's Association of Colorado has led the fight against Alzheimer's disease and related disorders by increasing the understanding of dementia and its impact on family and community, providing information and support for those affected, and promoting the advancement of research.
+Since 1980, the Alzheimer's Association: Colorado Chapter has led the fight against Alzheimer's disease and related disorders by increasing the understanding of dementia and its impact on family and community, providing information and support for those affected, and promoting the advancement of research.

-The Alzheimer's Association of Colorado is a tax-exempt, 501(c)(3) nonprofit, donor-supported organization.
+The Alzheimer's Association: Colorado Chapter is a tax-exempt, 501(c)(3) nonprofit, donor-supported organization.
 Programs and services are made possible through contributions from individuals, corporations and foundations.
 The chapter uses more than 75% of all funds raised for programs, services and research efforts.